An Experimental Study on the Rashomon Effect of Balancing Methods in Imbalanced Classification: Conclusions

 \section{Conclusions}

-In this paper, the effect of balancing methods on predictive multiplicity was investigated by addressing different \textbf{RQs}.
-It is important because exploring the Rashomon set provides some advantages and challenges.
+This paper investigated the effect of one commonly used data-centric AI approach in the training data development phase, balancing methods on predictive multiplicity by addressing different \textbf{RQs}.
+It is essential because exploring the Rashomon set provides some advantages and challenges.
 It can be utilized to select models that satisfy additional properties without compromising accuracy, such as fairness, interpretability, and stability \cite{Paes_et_al_2023}.
-However, it may be problematic because the models in the Rashomon set rely on different variables and the blind selection of the model can produce more profitable or unfavorable predictions to the individuals \cite{Meyer_et_al_2023}.
+However, it may be problematic because the models in the Rashomon set rely on different variables, and the blind selection of the model can produce more profitable or unfavorable predictions to the individuals \cite{Meyer_et_al_2023}.

 We conduct experiments on benchmark datasets with varying imbalanced ratios.
-For the \textbf{RQ1}, we found that balancing methods increase Rashomon metrics.
-In the \textbf{RQ2}, we investigated the effect of balancing methods with the newly proposed metric we proposed on the model behavior through variable importance order and did not observe a statistically significant order change that contradicts the findings of Alarab and Prakoonwit \cite{Alarab_and_Prakoonwit_2022}.
-However, considering that they conducted their experiments on only 2 data sets, we think the results we obtained on a larger number of datasets are more comprehensive and reliable.
-The results we obtained above that the balancing methods inflate the Rashomon metrics making it necessary to develop solutions.
-First, in the \textbf{RQ3}, we examined whether the partial resampling approach suggested by Kamalov et al. \cite{Kamalov_et_al_2022} could be a solution.
+For the \textbf{RQ1.
+How do the balancing methods affect the predictive multiplicity of the models in the Rashomon set?} We found that balancing methods increase Rashomon metrics.
+In the \textbf{RQ2.
+How do the balancing methods affect the variable importance order discrepancy of the models in the Rashomon set?} We investigated the effect of balancing methods with a new metric we proposed on the model behavior through variable importance order and did not observe a statistically significant order change that contradicts the findings of Alarab and Prakoonwit \cite{Alarab_and_Prakoonwit_2022}.
+However, considering that they conducted their experiments on only two data sets, we think the results we obtained on a larger number of datasets are more comprehensive and reliable.
+The results we obtained above show that the balancing methods inflate the Rashomon metrics, making it necessary to develop solutions.
+First, in the \textbf{RQ3.
+Can partial resampling be a solution to the model behavior change?} We examined whether the partial resampling approach suggested by Kamalov et al. \cite{Kamalov_et_al_2022} could be a solution.
 However, we found that partial resampling does not work.
-Then, by expanding the performance-gain plot and monitoring the balance between performance and Rashomon metrics, we showed that choosing the method that best suits the data could be a solution.
-With its easy-to-use structure, the performance-gain plot is quite flexible and expandable across the intended Rashomon metrics.
+Then, focusing on \textbf{RQ4.
+Can the extended version of the performance gain plot be a solution to monitor the trade-off between performance gain and multiplicity?} and expanding the performance-gain plot and monitoring the balance between performance and Rashomon metrics, we showed that choosing the method that best suits the data could be a solution.
+Its easy-to-use structure makes the performance-gain plot flexible and expandable across the intended Rashomon metrics.